jalexcole/worldwindjs/README.md

 library from NASA and ESA.
 This fork provides a release channel for builds based on the latest fixes and features from WebWorldWind's develop branch plus several enhancements from the WorldWind community.

+Show your support for this project by giving it a [star](https://github.com/emxsys/worldwindjs/stargazers)!

 ### Enhancements include:

 - A template for creating geo-browser web apps with Bootstrap and Knockout (apps/worldwind-app-template).